On the local $L^2$-Bound of the Eisenstein Series: The Spectral Side of the Trace Formula

-In \cite[\S3]{arthur1980trace-II}, Arthur defined a distribution $J_\chi^T(h)$.
-In the process of developing the spectral side of the trace formula, Arthur showed that if $d(T)$ is sufficiently large in terms of the support of $h$ then $J_\chi^T(h)$ is a polynomial in $T$.
-We do not need to know the exact definition of the distribution $J_\chi^T(h)$, but will give a formula for it that will be useful for us.
+Let $\chi$ be a cuspidal data.
+In \cite[\S3]{arthur1980trace-II}, Arthur defined a distribution $J_\chi^T(h)$ via a \emph{geometric} expansion (for $d(T)$ sufficiently large) and showed that $J_\chi^T(h)$ is a polynomial in $T$.
+We do not need to know the exact definition of the distribution $J_\chi^T(h)$ but will record \emph{spectral} formul{\ae} for it that will be useful for us.

 We recall certain norm $\|g\|$ on $G(\bbA)\ni g$ as defined in \cite[pp.1252-1253]{arthur1982family-I}.
 For $P \supset P_0$ we let

 where $\sim$ denotes association.

 \begin{prop} \cite[Proposition 2.2]{arthur1982family-I} There is a constant $C_0>0$ such that if